Sarthak-Agarwal1410/Web_Application_Docker/README.md

 # Web_Application_Docker

-📌 In this task you have to create a Web Application for Docker (one of the great Containerization Tool which provides the user Platform as a Service (PaaS)) by showing your own creativity and UI/UX designing skills to make the webportal user friendly.
+📌 In this repo I had created a Web Application for Docker (one of the great Containerization Tool which provides the user Platform as a Service (PaaS)) by showing UI/UX designing skills to make the webportal user friendly.

 📌 This app will help the user to run all the docker commands like: